Sanketpatil27/All-Programs/README.md

 # All-Programs
-This repo contains my all languages programs
+This repo contains my all programs